 In extreme cold, plywood could be lined with Reflectix or reflective foam board insulation to increase its heat retention.
-It would also provide a place under the RV for storing things like lawn furniture, outdoor toys, and garden equipment if you were to install a hinged door in the side.
+It would also provide a place under the RV for storing things like lawn furniture, outdoor toys, and garden equipment if you were to install a hinged door on the side.

 Using Hay Bales as RV Skirting

-While they do a good job of insulating, a lot of RVers have expressed concerns that they attract mice and pose a risk of fire (apparently damp hay bales can become very hot inside and spontaneously combust).
+While they do a good job of insulating, they attract mice and pose a risk of fire.
+Damp hay bales can become very hot inside and spontaneously combust.

 Skirting an RV with Foam Board Insulation

-It’s one of the cheapest options by far (we skirted our 38-foot fifth wheel with foam board one year for just over $100) and does a great job of insulating in temperatures well below freezing and even below zero.
+It’s one of the cheapest options by far (we skirted our 38-foot fifth wheel with foam board for just over $100) and does a great job of insulating in temperatures well below freezing and even below zero.

-I was really surprised with how nice it ended up looking, but we really tried to make it look nice–for example we chose foam board that was white one one side and silver on the inside and used white duct tape to connect the panels to each other.
-It was also very sturdy, once I came up with some good ways to anchor it at the bottom (which I talk about in my other article).
+I was really surprised with how nice it ended up looking.
+We chose foam board that was white on one side and silver on the inside and used white duct tape to connect the panels to each other.
+This gave it a nice clean look.

-The only real down side to foam board skirting in my opinion is that it is really only good for one winter.
+The downside to foam board skirting in my opinion is that it is really only good for one winter.
 Most people just throw it away after winter is over and buy more the next year if they need it, which means it’s probably the least environmentally friendly option.